permanoob/hd2-random-strat/README.md

 - Added number of primary and side objectives to mission info text
 - Fiddled with when "Mission Complete" and "Mission Failed" buttons are enabled/disabled
 - Realized that I probably should be debugging locally, and only making commits after I've tested changes on my own...
+- Noticed a "thank you" message in one of the main branch (?) changes.
+Got all the good feels.
+-
 ---

 ## ♨️ Open Source